Edin Terzić

-Edin Terzić ([êdiːn těrziːtɕ]; born 30 October 1982) is a German-Croatian professional football coach and former player, who is currently the head coach of German Bundesliga club Borussia Dortmund.
+Edin Terzić ([êdiːn těrziːtɕ]; born 30 October 1982) is a German-Croatian professional football coach and former player.

-Career
+After a playing career as a forward in the lower leagues of German football, Terzić worked as a scout and youth assistant coach at Borussia Dortmund.
+Following spells as an assistant to Slaven Bilić, he obtained a UEFA Pro Licence in 2018.
+He returned to Dortmund as head coach in 2020, winning the DFB-Pokal in 2021 and reaching the UEFA Champions League final in 2024.

-Early years
+Early years and personal life

-Terzić was born in 1982 in Menden, West Germany to a working-class family that immigrated from Yugoslavia.
-He is of paternal Bosniak and maternal Croatian descent and holds Croatian citizenship.
-Terzić played at the fourth level of professional leagues in Germany during his playing career.
-He is an alumnus of Ruhr University Bochum where he studied Sports Science.
+Terzić was born on 30 October 1982 in Menden, West Germany, to a working-class family that immigrated from Yugoslavia.
+His Bosniak father hails from Donji Vakuf, Bosnia and Herzegovina and his Croat mother hails from Osijek, Croatia and he holds Croatian citizenship.
+His older brother Alen also works as a scout for Borussia Dortmund and served as caretaker manager of Borussia Dortmund II during the 2019–20 Regionalliga West season.

+Terzić is an alumnus of Ruhr University Bochum where he studied Sports Science.
+He played at the fourth level of leagues in Germany during his playing career.
+With SC Westfalia Herne, he won the Westphalia Cup in 2006, scoring twice in a 6–4 final win over Delbrücker SC.

 Coaching career

+Early career

-Between 2010 and 2013, Terzić worked as a scout and assistant coach in the youth academy of Borussia Dortmund, reporting to then first team manager Jürgen Klopp.
-His older brother Alen also works as a scout for Borussia Dortmund and served as caretaker manager of Borussia Dortmund II during the 2019–20 Regionalliga West season.
+Between 2011 and 2013, Terzić worked as a scout and assistant coach in the Borussia Dortmund Academy, reporting to first team manager Jürgen Klopp.

 Terzić was an assistant coach of Slaven Bilić at Beşiktaş between 2013 and 2015 and at West Ham United from 2015 to 2017.
-His collaboration with Bilić started in 2012, when Terzić drafted and delivered a pre-game opponent analysis for Croatia's group stage match against Republic of Ireland at Euro 2012.
-Satisfied with the analysis, Bilić offered him to join him as assistant coach at Lokomotiv Moscow, however, the deal eventually fell through.
-Bilić offered Terzić once again to join him at Beşiktaş and Terzić accepted the offer after consulting with Borussia Dortmund.
+His collaboration with Bilić started in 2012, when Terzić drafted and delivered a pre-game opponent analysis for Croatia's group stage match against the Republic of Ireland at Euro 2012.
+Satisfied with the analysis, Bilić invited him to join him as assistant coach at Lokomotiv Moscow, however, the deal eventually fell through.
+Bilić once again offered Terzić the position at Beşiktaş and Terzić accepted the offer after consulting with Borussia Dortmund.
 He followed him to West Ham United in 2015, but left the club two years later when Bilić was sacked on 6 November 2017.

 Since 2018, Terzić has held UEFA Pro Licence qualification, after graduating from an 18-month long course of The Football Association in England.
-Fellow graduates included future Chelsea manager Graham Potter as well as former professional players Nicky Butt and Nemanja Vidić.
+Fellow graduates included former Chelsea manager Graham Potter as well as former professional players Nicky Butt and Nemanja Vidić.